aaronparker/evergreen/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request / update
-about: Suggest an idea for this project
+about: Suggest an idea or a feature update for this project
-title: ''
+title: '[FEATURE]'
 labels: ''
 assignees: ''